 In a final step to deconstruct DS circuitry, we studied the activity of MSNs corresponding to the direct or indirect pathway.
 To understand corticostriatal dynamics it is essential to apprehend how both pathways integrate the upstream cortical activity.
-To answer our question, we analysed the whole-cell recoding of the DS that were optogenetically identified as direct and indirect MSNs through the optopatcher (Fig. 7A, see methods).
-First, we analysed whether the features that were previously used to describe the Up states (Fig. 1D) allowed us to differentiate between the MSNs belonging to each pathway in DLS and DMS.
+To answer our question, we analyzed the whole-cell recoding of the DS that were optogenetically identified as direct and indirect MSNs through the optopatcher (Figure 7A, see Materials and methods).
+First, we analyzed whether the features that were previously used to describe the Up states (Figure 1D) allowed us to differentiate between the MSNs belonging to each pathway in DLS and DMS.
 Our results show differences in the integration of the spontaneous activity between direct and indirect pathways only in DLS.
-We found three features of the Up states that were significant different when comparing direct and indirect MSNs in DLS: maximum and minimum voltage value of the Up state and the average value of the Up state (Fig. 7C).
-Then, we asked whether DLS- and DMS-MSNs could be subdivided in two additional populations corresponding with the direct or indirect MSNs in both striatal regions.
-The result did not yield separation, classification accuracy was 50% for DMS-MSNs and 64% for DLS-MSNs (Fig. 7B).
-High frequency oscillations were also similar between pathways in both striatal regions (Fig. S4).
-Finally, we studied whether the differences in the electrophysiological properties between DLS- and DMS-MSNs, described before (Table 1), were dependent on one of the two pathways.
-Resistance values, both during Up and Down states, were significantly higher for indirect DLS-MSNs compared to indirect DMS-MSNs, while no differences were found between direct DLS- and DMS-MSNs (Table 1).
+We found three features of the Up states that were significant different when comparing direct and indirect MSNs in DLS: maximum and minimum membrane potential value of the Up state and the average